jarusll/the-logs/index.md

 I will also be implementing caching over the coming weeks.
 Nothing fancy for now, jsut client side caching but that would give me some insights with advanced caching systems.

+I am selling all the junk I dont need.
+- My split keyboard

+  It dint work out for me.
+I use vim.
+I use the whole keyboard.
+A 60% keyboard would work for me.
+I cant get comfortable with or

+- My Driving wheel

+  Bad purchase given how less I play games these days.
+I have the PSP for that now

+I am keeping a hard limit on the number of things I can own.
+Lets try that.

+On 2nd September, I tried riding 100kms but my body gave up on about 65kms.
+I realised the position was very aggressive, I was leaning forward and it would numb my wrists.
+Also the seat was very uncomfortable since it doesn't have any cushion or suspension.
+I did 2 useful upgrades to my ARC(electric bike)

+- Rear view mirror on right side
+- Seat cushion

+This will improve the ride quality for now.
+A better upgrade would be to raise the handlebar so I am in a vertical position which is very comfortable.

 # 2022-08-06
 Hello